Skip to main content

 Match the lender

-Active proposal: specialty B-lender (Haventree, certain RFA programs) or private.
-Discharged: wider B-lender pool, plus potential A-lender if 24+ months post-discharge with 2+ trade lines reporting clean.
-We pick the cheapest path that fits.
+Active proposal: a specialty B-lender or private capital.
+Discharged: a wider B-lender pool, and potentially an A-lender once you’re enough months post-discharge with clean re-established credit.
+We aim for the cheapest path that fits your file.

 3